Your first time dating a transgender woman

 Why “Shemale” is a common term in online trans dating

-If there’s a term many transgender people dislike and have to contend with, it’s “Shemale”.
-Unfortunately, many people are more familiar with this term than others thanks to how prolific its use in the porn industry and then the casual dating industry thanks to its use in porn.
+If there’s a term many transgender people dislike in the LGBTQ+ community, it’s “Shemale”.
+“Shemale” is a derogatory phrase used to sexualize the idea of dating a transgender woman.
+Unfortunately, many people use this term over others thanks to how prolific its use in the porn industry is.

-Many men are introduced to the idea of casual sex with a trans person through pornography, and so adopt the lingo as they approach actual transsexual people.
-It unfortunately leads to awkward situations and expectations that aren’t realistic.
+Many men are introduced to the idea of casual sex with a trans person through pornography, and so adopt the lingo as they approach dating a transgender woman.
+It leads to awkward situations and expectations that aren’t realistic.

 “Shemales” as such don’t exist outside of pornography, and this is largely because of what a shemale actually is.
-In a nutshell, they are sexual objects created to fulfill the fantasy of people looking to fill a niche fetish or kink.
+They are sexual objects created to fulfill the fantasy of people looking to enjoy a niche fetish or kink.
 There’s nothing real about these portrayals.

 Other terms which are frowned on by the LGBTQ community that often come up in porn or on dating services include “tranny”, “ladyboy”, and “tgirl”.
 Avoid using these to address someone who is trans, and if you aren’t sure how to refer to someone, ask them first.